seekaddo/breath/readme.md

-For better or for worse, the library uses the Git commit message guidelines outlined at https://chris.beams.io/posts/git-commit/, except that the subject line can reach 72 characters, just like the body (50 is really too little).
+For better or for worse, the library uses the Git commit message guidelines outlined at https://chris.beams.io/posts/git-commit/, except that the subject
+line:

+ - can reach 72 characters, just like the body (50 is really too little)

+ - is worded in the imperative mood, but doesn't necessarily complete the sentence "this commit will...", e.g. it may begin with "Don't" (I believe that, in fact, this is the intent of the guidelines)

-Please, have a look if you are not familiar with them.
+Please, have a look at the guidelines if you are not familiar with them.

 # License